DESTINATION

 Jokhang Temple

-Founded c.
-642 AD · Tibet's holiest Buddhist site · the Barkor pilgrimage circuit
+Founded around 642 AD and the holiest building in Tibetan Buddhism, with the Barkor pilgrimage circuit around it.

 • 03